facebook Projection Mapping Examples and Use Cases Across Industries

 Projection Mapping on Building Banner

 By this point, you’ve probably heard of projection mapping and maybe you’ve seen a few videos while you were scrolling through Facebook and surfing Reddit.
 In case, somehow the internet has failed you by never bringing the beauty of projection mapping into your life, we’re here to help.
 And in the event that you’ve seen some projection mapping but want to understand the back end of what’s actually happening, we’re writing this series for you too.
 But be warned… We might be nerding out a little bit.
+Want to nerd out on our newest projects, click here!

 Definition & History of Projection Mapping: